 Final 60-credit residence

 The University-wide residence requirement states that 45 of the final 60 credits must be taken “in residence” while the student is a matriculated student.
-Transfer credit, courses from a UW campus other than the one granting the degree, advanced placement credit, and Online Learning courses do not count as residence credit.
-Evening Degree Program courses, and other credit UW Extension courses other than online learning, do count as residence credit.
+Transfer credit, courses from a UW campus other than the one granting the degree, and advanced placement credit do not count as residence credit.

-The student must present a minimum 2.00 GPA for courses taken in residence, including UW Extension credits that are counted as residence credit.
+The student must present a minimum 2.00 GPA for courses taken in residence, including UW Professional & Continuing Education credits that are counted as residence credit.
 Grades for transfer courses or for “extension” courses as defined on page 46 are not included.
 DL prefix online learning courses are included.

 University general education requirements

 UW Bothell students have been required to complete University-level basic skills and breadth requirements.
-In all cases, these are met or exceeded by the graduation requirements of each UW Bothell school or programs.
+In all cases, these are met or exceeded by the graduation requirements of each UW Bothell school.
 University of Washington Bothell requirements are:

-Each undergraduate must satisfy the general education requirements of his/her school/program.
+Each undergraduate must satisfy the general education requirements of his/her school.

 Back to top